gacevicljubisa/batchlog/README.md

 # batchlog

 batchlog is a tool to retrieve Ethereum event logs for specific contracts, particularly designed for Swarm's Postage Stamp contract on the Gnosis Chain.
-It fetches logs within a specified block range and saves them to a file.
+It fetches logs within a specified block range using the `export` command and saves them to a file.

 ## Features

 - Retrieve event logs for a specified contract address and block range.
 - Handles large block ranges by querying in smaller chunks.
 - Supports rate limiting for RPC requests.
-- Saves retrieved logs to an NDJSON file (`export.ndjson`).
+- Saves retrieved logs to a specified output file (default: `export.ndjson`) in NDJSON format.
 - Graceful shutdown on interrupt signals (Ctrl+C).

 ## Requirements